Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Additional Qualitative Examples

-\textbf{Article 2274:} \textit{``La bonne foi est toujours présumée, et c'est à celui qui allègue la mauvaise foi à la prouver.''} [Good faith is always presumed, and it is for the party alleging bad faith to prove it.]

-\textbf{Court excerpt:} \textit{``Néanmoins, ce seul constat de l'accroissement de la dette locative ne suffit pas à caractériser par lui seul la mauvaise foi de la débitrice.''} [Nevertheless, the mere observation of the increase in rental debt is not sufficient in itself to establish the bad faith of the debtor.]
+{ A\textsubscript{1}=A\textsubscript{2}=Yes.
+Gold=Yes.
+Conf.\ 0.75 \checkmark}\\[2pt] \textbf{Article} \textit{``La bonne foi est toujours présumée, et c'est à celui qui allègue la mauvaise foi à la prouver.''} [Good faith is always presumed, and it is for the party alleging bad faith to prove it.]\\[1pt] \textbf{Excerpt} \textit{``Néanmoins, ce seul constat de l'accroissement de la dette locative ne suffit pas à caractériser par lui seul la mauvaise foi de la débitrice.''} [Nevertheless, the mere observation of the increase in rental debt is not sufficient in itself to establish the bad faith of the debtor.]\\[1pt] \textbf{Analysis} The presumption of the article 2274 is applied by the court that requires affirmative proof of bad faith.
+Circumstantial evidence (merely observing increased debt) does not qualify.
+Both annotators recognized the application and the model identified it properly with satisfying confidence.